 The Public Accounting Licensing Board is responsible for matters relating to public accounting licences, certificates of authorization and the practice of public accounting, including but not limited to, overseeing CPA Ontario’s licensing standards, responsibilities, functions and processes.
-The Board’s volunteer membership, composed of between five and twelve members including no less than two public representatives, are appointed for an initial term of one year, and are eligible for reappointment terms of three years.
+The Board’s volunteer membership, composed of between five and twelve members including no less than two public representatives, are appointed for an initial term of one year, and are eligible for reappointment for a maximum of three additional three-year terms.
 Contact the Registrar’s Office for more information.

 Small Practices Advisory Committee

 The Small Practices Advisory Committee is a committee comprising volunteer practitioners who work with CPA Ontario to develop practical resources to assist small practices to communicate their values and specific expertise.
+Except for the public representatives, board members shall be public accounting licensees or have held a Public Accounting Licence within the past five years.
 For more information visit Small Practices Advisory Committee.